Allison Pearson

-Judith Allison Pearson (née Lobbett; born 22 July 1960) is a British columnist and author.
+Judith Allison Pearson (née Lobbett; born 22 July 1960) is a Welsh columnist and author.
 Pearson has worked for British newspapers such as the Daily Mail, The Independent, the Evening Standard, The Daily Telegraph, and the Financial Times.
 She has also worked as a presenter for Channel 4 and BBC Radio 4.
 Pearson's chick lit novel was published in 2002; a film adaptation with the same title, I Don't Know How She Does It, was released in 2011.

 Pearson campaigned in favour of Brexit and in 2016 described Brussels as the jihadist capital of Europe.
 She has criticised the Gender Recognition Act 2004, and opposed transgender rights, describing them as "the evil trans ideology".

 Early life

 Born in Carmarthen and initially raised speaking Welsh, Pearson moved to Burry Port, Carmarthenshire as a young child.
 She lived in Leicestershire, and attended Market Harborough Upper School (now Robert Smyth School).
 Her family moved to Washdyke Lane in Nettleham, where she attended Lincoln Christ's Hospital School, and won a prize for history in the sixth form; she gained A-levels in English, history and French.

 She studied English at Clare College, Cambridge, graduating with a lower second class degree (2:2).